permitters/permitters/README.md

 end
 ```

-Again for simplicity, we'll write an "allow-everything" Ability in `app/models/ability.rb`:
+For simplicity, we can write an "allow-everything" Ability in `app/models/ability.rb`:

 ```ruby
 class Ability